vorth/vzome-sharing/index.md

 Finally, the whole point is to share files on the web, and that is what GitHub Pages is for!
 You are free to create your own web pages there, creating your own stories about geometry or whatever.
 Best of all, you'll be able to use [vZome Online][online] components directly in these pages, once those components are enabled for use in this way.
-This means you can create pages similar to [this one][bhall], yourself.
+This means you will be able create [custom pages with vZome designs][bhall], yourself.

 [vzome]: https://vzome.com/home/